hbang/TypeStatus/README.md

 The `iconName` parameter can either be nil to use TypeStatus’s built-in icons for the predefined notification types, or the string of a [status bar icon](http://iphonedevwiki.net/index.php/Libstatusbar) name, installed identically to the way you would for a libstatusbar icon.

 You must also add `ws.hbang.typestatus2` to the `Depends:` list in your control file.
-If Opener isn’t present on the device, your binaries will fail to load.
+If TypeStatus isn’t present on the device, your binaries will fail to load.
 For example:

 ```
 Depends: mobilesubstrate, something-else, some-other-package, ws.hbang.typestatus2 (>= 2.4)